the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Unfortunately, not all errors are easy to foresee.
 Error management practices dramatically reduce our chances to let an error pass unnoticed.

-## 2. Some simple examples on error management (e.g. if/else; if someone gets only this far they already have some simple ideas on how to get started on making their assumptions explicit!)

-## 3. Making silent errors visible, how to get out of the worst state; how to get your code to warn you if you are in a silent failure state.

-## 4. Dealing with unintelligible errors, both in your code (automating error management) and other peoples' (troubleshooting).

-## 1. Why should you care about error management?
 How this will help you/ why this is useful why we think you should read the whole thing